 BUSINESS

-- Japan Beer, Quasi-Beer Shipments Hit Record Low for 12th Year
+- Japan Restaurant Sales Up for 2nd Straight Year

 MARKETS